 Authors should adhere to publication requirements that submitted work is original, is not plagiarized, and has not been published elsewhere - fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
-If an author has used works and/or words of others, that this original is been appropriately cited or quoted and accurately reflects individuals’ contributions to the work and its reporting.
+If an author has used works and/or words of others, ensure that this original is appropriately cited or quoted and accurately reflects individuals’ contributions to the work and its reporting.

 Multiple, redundant or concurrent publication

 An author should not in general publish manuscripts describing essentially the same research in more than one journal or primary publication.
 Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behaviour and is unacceptable.

 Proper acknowledgment of the work of others must always be given.
 Authors should cite publications that have been influential in determining the nature of the reported work.

 Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
 All those who have made significant contributions should be listed as co-authors.
 Where there are others who have participated in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.

 The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included on the paper, and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.